-- Physical scanner or scanner app for your phone.
-Scannable by Evernote is a great free iPhone app for this! - Computer or laptop with Chrome browser, webcam, and microphone for video if you will be testing with Proctorio.
+Physical scanner or scanner app for your phone if you will be testing with Proctorio.
+Scannable by Evernote is a great free iPhone app for this!

+Computer or laptop with Chrome browser, webcam, and microphone for video if you will be testing with Proctorio.